“I’m Sue Grogan”

 Many staff with eldercare responsibilities are amongst the most experienced and skilled within a business, so recruiting to replace them will be expensive and a challenge because there are not many potential people to replace them.
 The cost-effective option is to actively support them to stay working and productive for the longer term.

 I can help businesses to do this.

-Why might employees who Work and Care be less productive?
+Why might staff who work and have eldercare responsibilities be less productive?

 They’re likely to be very stressed and find it difficult to concentrate at work.
 They may need to make phone calls whilst at work, taking them away from what they’re doing.

 They might need to take time off to sort out care or hospital provision.
 This is difficult if their relatives like close by and are providing care themselves.
 It’s even more difficult if they live some way away.

 I have solutions for businesses who want to keep their staff with eldercare responsibilities working productively for them, to save the business money by not having to replace them.